swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 When you are just starting out with the Go, one of the hardest things to come by is a game where you're actively learning something.
-The biggest issue with low double-digit kyu games (25k-15k) is that you have two people pitted against each other neither which have a good feel for the mechanics of the game yet.
+The biggest issue with low double-digit kyu games (25k-15k) is that you have two people pitted against each other neither whom have a good feel for the mechanics of the game yet.

 For this reason it's important to reach out to stronger players and